Magnushammer: A Transformer-Based Approach to Premise Selection: Limitations and future work

-\textbf{Other proof assistants} \method treats proof states and premises as text and makes no assumptions about their structure.
-As such, it can be applied to any theorem-proving environment, provided that a large enough dataset is available.
-We conjecture that, due to their textual format, our HPL and MAPL datasets can be used for pre-training models for proof assistants other than Isabelle, which we leave for future work.
+\paragraph{Other proof assistants} \method treats proof states and premises as text and makes no assumptions about their structure.
+As such, no feature engineering is needed to apply it to other proof assistants.
+We conjecture that \method can prove effective in other environments because it is agnostic to the logic or type system used.
+We plan to evaluate Magnushammer in Lean proof assistant on ProofNet~\citep{azerbayev2022proofnet} and miniF2F~\citep{zheng2021minif2f} benchmarks, using the recently published LeanDojo toolkit~\citep{yang2023leandojo} that also provides baselines for comparison.

-\textbf{Better proof and premise representations} \method utilizes the textual representation of the proof state given by Isabelle.
-This representation, however, does not provide complete information about the referenced objects; including function definitions or object types in the proof state might further improve performance.
+\paragraph{Richer proof and premise representations} \method utilizes the textual representation of the proof state given by Isabelle.
+This representation, however, does not provide complete semantic information about the referenced objects.
+Including function definitions and object types in the proof state representation might further improve performance.

-\looseness-1 \textbf{Language models for premise selection} Combining language models with external premise selection tools significantly improves their theorem-proving performance, as demonstrated by \citep{jiang2022thor} and our work.
+\paragraph{Modelling full proof steps} Combining language models with external premise selection tools significantly improves their theorem-proving performance, as demonstrated by \citet{jiang2022thor} and our work.
 A natural step would be to further integrate premise selection with language models into a single model capable of generating proof steps containing relevant retrieved premises.
-A proof of concept of this idea was explored in \citep{fps_with_lms}.
+A proof of concept of this idea was explored by \citet{fps_with_lms}.
+This would also allow to model existing implicit dependencies between returned premises, which was shown beneficial by \citet{piotrowski2020stateful}.
 We believe that recent advances in retrieval-augmented language models \citep{wu2022memorizing, borgeaud2022improving} could facilitate progress in this direction.